 The Company sponsors a 401(k)-defined contribution plan ("DC Plan") that provides for a dollar-for-dollar employer matching contribution of up to 4% of each employee's pay that is deferred under the DC Plan.
 Employees become fully vested in employer matching contributions after one year of employment.
-Company 401(k) matching contributions were approximately \$88,000 for the year ended December 31, 2019 and \$90,000 for the year ended December 31, 2018.
-In 2019 and 2018 employees were able to defer up to \$19,000 and \$18,500, respectively, of their annual pay as a pre-tax investment in the 401(k) plan (plus an additional \$6,000 for employees over the age of 50), in accordance with limits set by the IRS.
+Company 401(k) matching contributions were approximately \$83,000 for the year ended December 31, 2020 and \$88,000 for the year ended December 31, 2019.
+In 2020 and 2019 employees were able to defer up to \$19,500 and \$19,000, respectively, of their annual pay as a pre-tax investment in the 401(k) plan (plus an additional \$6,500 in 2020 and \$6,000 in 2019 for employees over the age of 50), in accordance with limits set by the IRS.

-The Company also makes discretionary contributions to each employee's account based on a "pay-to-pay" safe-harbor formula that qualifies the 401(k) plan under current IRS regulations.
-In November 2019 and November 2018, the Company's Board authorized discretionary contributions in the amount of \$145,000 for each year, to be allocated among all eligible employees, for the 2019 and 2018 plan years.
-The Company contribution for 2019 was paid into the DC Plan in December 2019, and the 2018 contribution was paid in December 2018.
-The allocated amounts for FY-2019 and FY-2018 were distributed into each employee's account in January 2020 and January 2019, respectively.
+The Company also makes discretionary contributions to each employee's account based on a "payto-pay" safe-harbor formula that qualifies the 401(k) plan under current IRS regulations.
+The Company's Board authorized discretionary contributions of \$130,000 and \$145,000 in November 2020 and November 2019, respectively, to be allocated among all eligible employees, for the 2020 and 2019 plan years, respectively.
+The Company's contribution for 2020 was paid into the DC plan in December 2020, and the contribution for 2019 was paid into the DC Plan in December 2019.
+The allocated amounts for FY-2020 and FY-2019 were distributed into each employee's account in January 2021 and January 2020, respectively.
 Employees become vested in the discretionary contributions as follows: 20% after two years of employment, and 20% for each year of employment thereafter until the employee becomes 100% vested after six years of employment.

 All of the persons named in the Summary Compensation Table above participated in the DC Plan.
-All were fully vested as of December 31, 2019 with the exception of Andrea J. Young.
+All were fully vested as of December 31, 2020, with the exception of Andrea Young.